Viral Gastroenteritis due to Norovirus

 Can I be discharged home with Norovirus?

-Patients can be discharged to their own home even if they have Norovirus, as long as they are generally fit for discharge and will be able to manage their symptoms at home.
+Patients can be discharged to their own home even if they have Norovirus.
+As long as they are generally fit for discharge and are able to manage their symptoms at home.

 Further Information